Campus Life

 All international students at AIU are highly encouraged to apply for a work permit when entering Japan.

-While most students will not be working in Japan, you need a work permit to take part in some community outreach activities that award a small honorarium.
+While most students will not be working in Japan, you need a work permit to take part in some of the community outreach activities offered at AIU that award a small honorarium.
 Community outreach activities, a student favorite at AIU, are an essential part of the AIU experience, so please make sure you are prepared to participate!

 Additionally, you must have a Work Permit to hold any part-time job on campus (such as tutoring) or off, including short-term employment during long vacations.